Most superheroes have an origin story but, in real life, special forces origin stories can end up portraying their protagonists as superheroes.

 In Hereford, in 2007, there was a memorial service for Mayne.
 Guests included Ross, Mayne's family, members of the current SAS as well as some vets from 1 SAS, one of whom was Mayne's comrade Mike Sadler.
 Unveiling the event was a future monarch of the realm.

 There are, though, a few incredible stories about Mayne that are true.

-He did, in fact, spend 48 hours under open arrest when his temper flared out of control at a bar manager who’d overcharged him while he was in Cyprus:
+He did, in fact, spend 48 hours under open arrest when his temper flared out of control at a bar manager who had overcharged him while he was in Cyprus.

 Most interesting of all, it turns out that the unlikeliest of stories about Mayne is also not apocryphal.

 The grenade incident in the busy café really did happen, although it wasn't the random act of recklessness it sounds like.

 On the contrary, Mayne was making an important point.